 Uptime Monitoring for WordPress Agencies: 50+ Client Sites, One Dashboard

-Bottom line: WordPress agencies running 50+ client sites need more than HTTP probes.
+Bottom line: WordPress agencies need more than HTTP probes.
 A 200 from wp-admin can hide a broken login behind a cache or a security plugin lockout, and only a real browser session through wp-login.php catches it.
-Velprove is a solo-founder-built monitor with a free browser login monitor on every plan, 30-second HTTP intervals on Pro ($49/month), and 3 branded status pages on custom client domains.
-Free tier covers a 5-site pilot with no credit card.
+Velprove Pro ($49/month) is sized as a 10-client plan: 100 monitors total (about 10 per client), up to 10 of them browser login monitors (1 per client), and 10 branded status pages, one per client on the client's own custom domain with no Velprove branding, all at 30-second HTTP intervals.
+One Pro plan = 10 fully covered, fully branded WordPress clients.
+Starter ($19/month) is the same shape at 3 clients.
+The free tier covers a multi-site pilot with no credit card required.

 Your client's wp-admin returned a 200, but a real browser session through wp-login.php would have caught the failure.
 That gap is where agency monitoring lives or dies.
 If a CDN or page-cache layer strips the auth cookie, wp-admin can return a 200 from cache while the underlying request would actually redirect to wp-login.php.
 Your dashboard is green.
 Your client is locked out.
 Your account manager finds out from a Slack message that starts with "hey, quick question."
 The fix is not a faster ping.
 The fix is monitoring the same thing your client does: open a browser, log in, see the dashboard.